dhabi-ibn-musa/spiritual-rationality/docs/outline.md

 		- [ ] (note hippies make this same error often)
 			- [ ] there's some broader point re like, I'm making critiques addressed to rats, or with respect to a much broader discourse, but it's not as though hippies are "winning" here (I think nny is relatively "winning" tho lol)
 - [ ] the basic claims of wayfinding
+- [ ] people are as dumb as they are: people are making inferences based on little information, they overupdate, they can't multiply, and then they say "this is correct" but they simply haven't done the work to find out
+	- [ ] now, maybe this is fine in that they're just like, doing something; you can just cook dinnner, who cares if you "made the pasta wrong" -- if you're enjoying it that's gr8
 - [ ] metaphysical harms
+- [ ] I probably want to just repost the tech debt post as part of the book lol
 - [ ] "coherence" as a concept, can probably link to kaj
 - [ ] "structure preserving on some subspace"
 	- [ ] we can say, certainly, that there's modifications which are not desirable, which we would consider an abomination, and indeed if we said "take this substrate and modify it such that the consciousness running on it is utterly different" that this is basically equivalent to death--I think most ppl would have this intuition